Which city is cheaper, Charleston or Duck?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Charleston and Duck are popular destinations to visit in the summer with plenty of activities.
+Many travelers come to Duck for the beaches, the hiking, the small town charm, and the family-friendly experiences.
 Also, many visitors come to Charleston in the summer for the beaches, the music scene, and the family-friendly experiences.

 In July, Duck is generally around the same temperature as Charleston.
-Temperatures in Duck average around 78°F (26°C), and Charleston stays around 82°F (28°C).
+Daily temperatures in Duck average around 78°F (26°C), and Charleston fluctuates around 82°F (28°C).

 It's quite sunny in Charleston.
 The sun comes out a lot this time of the year in Duck.
 Duck usually receives around the same amount of sunshine as Charleston during summer.
 Duck gets 279 hours of sunny skies, while Charleston receives 293 hours of full sun in the summer.